jup-ag/space-station/guides/4-dca/2-how-dca-work.md

 This allows the program to transfer the remaining purchased tokens to you.
 As such, you would only receive 2/3 of the rent incurred to initialise your DCA account.
 Having said that, this 1/3 rent is not absorbed by any third-party.
 This rent will remain recoverable by you if you decide to close your ATA that “holds” your purchased token.

 :::warning
 Do not close your ATA without first withdrawing the tokens or swapping them for other tokens.
-Doing so can result in the lost of tokens.
+Doing so can result in the loss of tokens.
 This is not unique to Jupiter or Jupiter’s DCA.
 This has to do with how Solana wallets and accounts work.
 :::

 ---